EmirhanTopal/BotBox/README.md

 # License

-This project is developed for educational purposes as part of the CSE 322 course.
+This project is developed for educational purposes as part of the CSE 322 course. huhu